jsonkao/react-scrollama/README.md

 $ npm install react-scrollama
 ```

-**Note: As of version 2.2.0, the [IntersectionObserver polyfill](https://www.npmjs.com/package/intersection-observer) has been removed from the build.
-You must include it yourself for cross-browser support.** Check [here](https://caniuse.com/#feat=intersectionobserver) to see if you need to include the polyfill.
+**Note: Version 2.2.0 removed the [IntersectionObserver polyfill](https://www.npmjs.com/package/intersection-observer) from the build.
+If you want [cross-browser support](https://caniuse.com/#feat=intersectionobserver), you should include it yourself.**

 ## Usage

 A `Scrollama` component wraps a set of steps.
-Each `Step` component [must wrap a DOM element](https://github.com/jsonkao/react-scrollama/issues/19#issuecomment-624861326).
+Each `Step` component [must](https://github.com/jsonkao/react-scrollama/issues/19#issuecomment-624861326) wrap a DOM element (i.e. not just text).

 ```jsx
 <Scrollama onStepEnter={callback} offset={0.5}>